EHDEN/Academy/docs/pages/course-structure.md

 # Structure

-A Moodle courses consists of two major components.
+EHDEN Academy courses consist of two components.
 - **Activities** are resources such as *Pages*, *Quizzes* or *Files* that a student can interact with and contribute to.
-- **Sections** are used to organise *Activities* into major topics of the a course.
+- **Sections** are used to provide general course information and organise *Activities* into topics.

 ---

+## Activities

+Moodle provides a multitude of different activities.
+To avoid confusion for the student we have decided that only three different activities should be used throughout a course.
+- **Page** activity to present course information in the form of text or a video.
+- **Quiz** activity for knowledge checkers and examinations.
+- **File** activity to share small files with the student

+Please avoid the use of other activities wherever possible.

+### Page Activity

+### Quiz Activity
+To pass any knowledge checker at least 8 out of 10 points are required.
+Quizzes should be multiple choice.

+### File Activity
+(< 5MB)

-## Course Layout
+## Sections

 Courses are divided into any number of sections.
 The following example shows the layout of a course with four sections.